lowcodeunit/public-web-blog/docs/getting-started/setup.md

 Fathym IoT Ensemble enables developers to rapidly connect devices using best practice workflows for cloud-native IoT applications.

-In the getting started guide, in only a few clicks, you'll be able to work with custom and emulated device data.
+In this getting started guide, in only a few clicks you'll be able to work with custom and emulated device data.
 We'll walk through connecting a first device, and once setup, show how to access device data and connect it with downstream technologies (AI/ML, PowerBI, JS).
-Finally we'll walk through how to deliver these visualizations to customers in a secure way.
+Finally, we'll walk through how to deliver these visualizations to customers in a secure way.

 To kick things off, visit the [IoT Ensemble](https://www.iot-ensemble.com/dashboard) sign up page (no credit card required) and access the dashboard.